ZXEducation/mpv/DOCS/man/console.rst

 CONSOLE
 =======

-This script provides the ability to process the user's textual input to other scripts through the ``mp.input`` API.
-It also has a builtin mode of operation to complete and run mpv input commands and print mpv's log.
-It can be displayed on both the video window and the terminal.
-It can be disabled entirely using the ``--load-console=no`` option.
+The console is a REPL for mpv input commands.
+It is displayed on the video window.
+It also shows log messages.
+It can be disabled entirely using the ``--load-osd-console=no`` option.

 Keybindings
 -----------